davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 Notice that, after the `line.replace("Ishmael", "David")` was called, it returned the expected result (`"Call me David"`).
 However, when we check the contents of line, it still stores `"Call me Ishmael"`.
 Similarly, the `line.substring(5,7)` call returns the expected substring, but line is still untouched. -->

+#### Useful APIs
+Before you get started, you'll want to have the ArrayList API and the String API in front of you.
+You can find links to both on our canvas page.

 #### Preliminary: String's `split()` Method

 An important `String` method called `split()` deserves additional attention.
 It is used to chop up a given String (using some separator, called a _delimiter_, into individual pieces, storing those individual pieces in an array (not ArrayList!) and returning that array.